 International Mountain Day

-International Mountain Day - 11th December 2014
+International Mountain Day – 11 December 2016

-International Mountain Day is an opportunity to create awareness about the importance of mountains to life, to highlight the opportunities and constraints in mountain development and to build partnerships that will bring positive change to the world’s mountains and highlands.
+The United Nations General Assembly designated 11 December “International Mountain Day”.
+As of 2003, it has been observed every year to create awareness about the importance of mountains to life, to highlight the opportunities and constraints in mountain development and to build alliances that will bring positive change to mountain peoples and environments around the world.

 IMD Photo gallery